Skip to content

 Balanced Meal Planning

 Remember that chicken alone isn't a complete diet.
-Combine with:
+A balanced meal requires:

 • Complex carbohydrates (sweet potato, brown rice)